Why Should I Fast?

 Prayer Life Journal

 Would you like to strengthen your relationship with God?
 Do you need help developing a prayer life?
 Join our prayer force and receive a complimentary prayer life booklet that will teach you how to pray.
 You will also receive guidance and encouragement from Sr Pastor Tom Copple as we journey through a deeper relationship with God, together.
-Visit our welcome table any Sunday for details.
+Visit our welcome center any Sunday for details.